SjoerdV/CaCAzureDevOpsPipeline/docs/GULM-README.md

 1. Manually kick off the pipeline (or wait for the next scheduled start)
 1. The 'deploy_PROD' stage will now commence where the important steps occur by means of the following extension actions:
     1. Check that the main script is correctly executed by reviewing the 'Run Deploy Script' step.
-1. If any errors occur, please try and fix them or create an issue in the repository mentioning 'Guest User Lifecycle Management'.
+1. If any errors occur, please try and fix them or create an issue in the repository mentioning 'Guest User Life Cycle Management'.
 Review the [Troubleshooting](#troubleshooting) section for more information.

 ### Troubleshooting